rory-codes/rt-coaching/README.md

 * **Readable Layout:** The website has been produced to have a clean design with easily readable sections to minimise information overload.

 * **Minimalist Design:** There is a clear focus on important information (header, sports, services, footer, gallery, booking and success) with minimal distractions.
 The gallery includes images and the form includes a logo and form entries.

-## Design

-### Design choices
-The website was designed with sports coaching and the type of user at the forefront of design.
-It was important that all imagery and branding worked in line with RT coaching and created a feeling of professionalism and confidence for users.

 ### Colour
 The colour scheme was selected in coordination with the RT Coaching brand logo.
 The colouring creates a bespoke feel to the website and creates a warm, professional appearance for users.